Part 91 vs Part 135 — What the Difference Means for Your Flight

 A Final Note for Student Pilots

-If you’re a student or low-time pilot reading this while trying to understand where you fit into the regulatory landscape — you’re operating under Part 91.
-When you build enough hours and ratings to fly charter, Part 135 will become your world, and its requirements will shape your training goals.
-The 1,200-hour IFR captain minimum under Part 135 single-pilot operations isn’t an arbitrary hurdle.
-It represents a reasoned judgment about the experience level needed to safely manage a complex aircraft, an instrument environment, and passenger responsibility simultaneously.
+If you’re a student or low-time pilot reading this while trying to figure out where you fit into the regulatory landscape — you’re in Part 91.
+When you’ve built enough hours and ratings to fly charter, Part 135 will become your world, and its requirements will start shaping your training goals in very concrete ways.

-Understanding why these rules exist — not just what they say — makes you a better pilot and a more informed participant in the aviation system.
+Understanding why these rules exist — not just what they say — makes you a sharper pilot and a more informed participant in the system.
 Start with Part 91.
 Respect what Part 135 represents.
-And when you eventually fly for hire, carry the obligation that comes with it seriously.
+And when you eventually fly for hire, carry the obligation that comes with it like it actually means something.
+Because it does.

 Stay in the loop